What is breathwork?

 Goldenair employs a powerful, active breath done laying on your back.
 A 3-part breath (inhale/inhale/exhale) enables you to access a non-ordinary state of consciousness by turning down the executive and higher cognitive functions of the brain (transient hypofrontality - similar to an extreme 'runner's high').
 With the executive portion of the brain turned down, other parts of the brain that typically lie dormant are activated.
 This gives rise to creative insights, breakthroughs and transformation.
 People often cite their first session as one of the most powerful singular experiences of their lives, and go forth from the session with real-life applicable to-dos.

-Also, it's something big wave surfer Laird Hamilton, 'The Iceman' Wim Hof, and a growing wave of world-changers share as a regular practice.
+It's something a growing wave of world-changers share as a regular practice.
 They are breathing like their life depends on it.
 And you can too.

 Why is it so amazing?